-2. Eco-label certification e.g STANDARD 100 by OEKO-TEX®
+- Eco-label Certification Such As STANDARD 100 by OEKO-TEX®

-Eco-labels exist in the hundred but among the most globally recognised certifications in this category is the Standard 100 by OEKO-TEX.
+There are several eco-labels but among the most globally recognised certifications in this category is the Standard 100 by OEKO-TEX.

 The Standard 100 by OEKO-TEX is concerned with consumer safety by ensuring that health standards are upheld during production.
 Textile and garment safety is guaranteed by testing of raw yarn, finished textiles, garments and accessories used on garments, such as buttons and zippers.

-Standard 100 certification tries to limit the occurrence of banned substances such as Azo dyes, heavy metals such as cadmium, lead and Nickel, and other harmful substances such as formaldehyde and pentachlorophenol in raw fibre, semi-finished yarn and finished textiles or ready to wear garments.
+Standard 100 certification tries to limit the occurrence of banned substances such as Azo dyes, heavy metals such as cadmium, lead and nickel, and other harmful substances such as formaldehyde and pentachlorophenol in raw fibre, semi-finished yarn and finished textiles or ready to wear garments.